 Summary – Is Silicone More Sustainable Than Plastic?

-- The answer can be product and company specific too – not all companies make their silicones to the same standard, or in the same way with the same chemistry
+The answer can be product and company specific too – not all companies make their silicones to the same standard, or in the same way with the same chemistry

-- But, it’s also hard to get a true gauge on silicone’s actual sustainability score as there aren’t any comprehensive life cycle assessments (that measure different sustainability indicators) done on it that we could find
+But, it’s also hard to get a true gauge on silicone’s actual sustainability score as there aren’t any comprehensive life cycle assessments (that measure different sustainability indicators) done on it that we could find

-*This is just a generalised guide.
-Each plastic and silicone product is going to present it’s own pros and cons in terms of sustainability depending on what it is made of, and other sustainability measures like how it’s made and how waste can be managed.
+Ultimately, each plastic and silicone product is going to present it’s own pros and cons in terms of sustainability depending on what it is made of, and other sustainability measures like how it’s made and how waste can be managed.

 Plastic vs Silicone: Comparison